hendrixjl/rPi/bare_metal/README.md

+This is for the low level files that enable running bare metal.

+memmap - This is the linker memory map (used in the top directory) that guarantees
+         that bootstrap.o is the first to load at location 0x08000.

-This is for the low level files that enable running bare metal. bootstrap.S - Defines and sets up the interrupt vectors and branches to kmain.
+bootstrap.S - Defines and sets up the interrupt vectors and branches to kmain.

 cpp_enables.S - Trivially defines __cxa_guard_acquire and __cxa_guard_release